Hollywood actors could join its striking writers. here's why - ExBulletin

 WHAT DO THE ACTORS WANT?

-Many of the same problems as caused writers to go on strike are on the table for actors, including what the guilds say is the decrease in compensation caused by a streaming ecosystem in which royalty payments are no longer tied to the popularity of a movie or TV show.
+Many of the same issues that caused writers to strike are on the table for actors, including what guilds say is reduced compensation brought about by a streaming ecosystem in which royalty payments are no longer tied to the popularity of a movie or TV show.
 A role or writing credit on a show that became a hit with a long life in reruns is no longer the cash cow it once was.
 And the unions claim that inflation exceeds the wage increases provided for in their contracts.

 For scribes and performers, the shift to streaming and its ripple effects have also meant shorter show seasons with longer gaps between them, and therefore less work.